 - Courtney Resnick, Director of Academic Administration (dual role between the GS and the Provost’s office)

 The Graduate School’s has 60 Ph.D., M.S., and PBC academic programs, some of which are affiliated with other schools at UMB while others are led entirely within the school.
-When an academic program is affiliated with one of the other six schools (Medicine, Law, Dentistry, Social Work, and Pharmacy) they are referred to as “affiliated” programs and typically have some state-funded support.
+When an academic program is affiliated with one of the other six schools (Medicine, Law, Dentistry, Social Work, Nursing and Pharmacy) they are referred to as “affiliated” programs and typically have some state-funded support.
 The Graduate School supports the affiliated programs by managing the admissions, enrollment, schedule adjustments, grades, courses, GPA audits, and degree certifications for students.
 The Graduate School also provides a portion of the funding for Graduate Research Assistants in affiliated programs as agreed upon with each School’s Dean.
 Except for the initial application fee, any tuition/fees or other types of revenue are collected by the school where the affiliated program is based.
 For admissions and enrollment support, Dr. Jenny Owens is the Graduate School’s main point of contact for the school-based directors of the affiliated programs.
 For student affairs support, Dr. Erin Golembewski is the best point of contact.

 Over the past seven years, the Graduate School has added nearly 20 academic programs responsive to adult and post-traditional learners.
 We have also created a Physician Assistant training program.
 These degrees are referred to as “central self-supporting" or “CSS” programs because the tuition collected from these programs is the only funding source.
 For central self-supporting programs, the Graduate School hires faculty with primary appointments in the Graduate School through its’ own AP policy and occasionally partners with the other six Schools to identify faculty who desire additional teaching duties.
 Faculty with primary appointments are employees of the Graduate School instead of other Schools on campus.
 Dr. Jenny Owens, Assistant Dean of Academic Programs is responsible for the central-self-supporting academic degree programs and Dr. Cheri Hendrix, Assistant Dean of Physician Assistant Education is responsible for the Physician Assistant academic program.